 Ms. Marcia Clover is a Senior Producer for the Virtual Heroes Division of Applied Research Associates, Inc. With almost 20 years in the interactive and e-Learning industry, Marcia is very passionate about leveraging technology and user experience design to deliver effective and impactful learning experiences.
 Throughout her career, Marcia has designed, developed, and managed many projects, including those in the pharmaceutical, retail, advertising, and real estate industries.
 She holds a B.S. in Computer Science and an M.S. in Instructional Technology from Bloomsburg University of Pennsylvania.

-Mr. Sidney Brown is the Programming Lead for the Virtual Heroes Division of Applied Research Associates, Inc. He has 10 years of programming experience developing commercial video games using the Unreal Engine.
-He started his career at inXile Entertainment where he worked on many major Xbox 360, Playstation 2, and PC titles, including The Bard's Tale, Hunted: The Demon's Forge, and Choplifter HD.
-In 2012, Sidney joined Virtual Heroes, bringing his extensive experience and knowledge of video game technology to a very talented team of software developers.
+Mr. Sidney Brown is the Programming Lead for the Virtual Heroes Division of ARA.
+He has over 10 years of programming experience developing with the Unreal Engine.
+He began his career at inXile Entertainment where he worked on major Xbox, Playstation, and PC titles, including The Bard's Tale, Hunted: The Demon's Forge, and Choplifter HD.

-At Virtual Heroes, Sidney provides the programming department with the support and direction they need to push the boundaries of technology and drive the world of simulation and training software to the next level.
-Working with both the development team and clients, he ensures that our software exceeds customers' expectations while working within the scope of modern technological requirements.
-Sidney serves as one of the main points of contact providing developer technical support to Unreal Engine and GO Platform licensees in the government space.
-Sidney holds a B.S. in Computer Engineering from the University of California.
+Sidney joined Virtual Heroes in 2012 and provides them with the technical support and direction needed to push the boundaries of technology and drive the world of simulation and training software to the next level.
+Working with the dev team and clients, he ensures that they exceed customers' expectations.
+Sidney is a main point of contact for technical support to Unreal Engine and Go Platform licensees.
+Sidney holds a B.S. in Computer Engineering from UC Irvine.